A NOTE ON MILLS' ELECTRICITY:

 Indigo can be either natural or man-made, but the molecule is the same, and it has to be solubilized with sodium hydroxide (caustic soda) and reduced with sodium hydrosulfite (hydro), regardless of whether it was sourced from the Indigofera tinctoria plant or from aniline and other chemicals.
 “Aniline free”, which you might see in sustainability communication from brands, refers to detectable amounts of residual aniline that can be found in the indigo dye paste, however the indigo dye is still made from aniline.

-Although there isn’t a difference in the way it is applied, the manufacture of the material is very different.
+Although there isn’t a difference in the way it is applied, the production of indigo is very different.
 Making synthetic indigo is a complicated chemical process with high health and safety risks, which should be done in extremely careful facilities.
-The chemicals come from petroleum, and we all know the destructive effects that the extraction of it has on the planet.
+The chemicals are derived from petroleum, and we all know the destructive effects that the extraction of it has on the planet.
 Unfortunately, natural indigo takes more time and land to produce, and it cannot currently meet global demand.

-Most denim, even the one that is used in your vintage looking lighter pairs, is dyed dark, and then reduced in color, which gives a better final result.
+Most denim fabric, even the one that is used for your vintage looking light wash pairs, is dyed dark, and then reduced in color, which creates our desired final result.
 This means that chemicals are used at the dyeing stage and then later on again (jump to ‘washing’ here).

 The yarn has to be treated with caustic soda and a wetting agent to remove natural oils in the cotton and impurities that cause inconsistencies in the dyeing.
 Rinsing is crucial for the dye to permeate the yarn.